pierre-cm/galbe/docs/schemas.md

 # Shemas

-Galbe offers a custom Schema Type processor that provides type safety along with data parsing and validation.

-The prime intention of that features is to offer an easy way to manage automatically request inputs validation and error handling.
-Moreover, it also greatly improve developper's experience by infering static Typescript types from schema definitions.
+Galbe provides a custom Schema Type processor that offers type safety, data parsing, and validation.
+The primary purpose of this feature is to simplify request input validation and error handling automatically.
+Additionally, it enhances the developer's experience by inferring static TypeScript types from schema definitions.

 ## Schema Types

-To get started with Schema defintion, just import `$T` from `galbe` library:
+To start using Schema definitions, import `$T` from the `galbe` library:

 ```js
 import { $T } from 'galbe'